dlashuel/pdsnd_github/README.md

 ### Credits
 I would like to thank my mentor and the Udacity community who supported me through out the duration of this project.

+### Future updates
+The project will be updated in the future to allow for more options in exploring the data.